top of page

 Executive Leadership in the Performing Arts Fellowship Program

-recruiting for our third cohort of fellows, we designed this opportunity to recognize and support the myriad qualified arts professionals holding traditionally marginalized identities who are viable candidates for these senior positions.
+The Executive Leadership in the Performing Arts Fellowship Program is a program of the LACNA Foundation designed to broaden the scope and leadership of our field.
+We designed this opportunity to recognize and support qualified arts professionals who may not have had opportunities to pursue this career path and who are viable candidates for these senior positions.
 Through the program, fellows will have an opportunity to grow their networks and strengthen their capacities to lead large civic cultural organizations into the future.

 Who This Program is For